 player makes a lot of bad drops in a play-off match, the opponent can ask for a

-seconds must elapse after each face-off before a
+5.6.
+Three (3) seconds must elapse after each face-off before a

 valid goal can be scored.
 This rule is in effect even if a neutral

 5.8.
-When play-off matches result in sudden death overtime, players can
+When play-off matches result in sudden death overtime,

-person places the puck on the center spot, asks each player to announce
+neutral person places the puck on the center spot, asks each player to announce

 "Ready", and then says "Go".